 Your first step towards successful investing starts with taking stock of your finances.
 You should first know your income, expenses, liabilities, and savings.
 Sure, you may be somewhat aware of these, but that is not enough.
 You should be absolutely clear about them.

-Boosting your savings is key to having more money to invest.
+Boosting your savings is a key to having more money to invest.
 That is why you should closely examine your expenses, especially discretionary expenses, and figure out how you can cut down on them.
 Similarly, you should also closely examine your liabilities to figure out the cost involved in servicing them.
-For example, if you have a huge credit card outstanding, you should first clear that off.
+For example, if you have a huge credit card bill outstanding, you should first clear that off.
 It doesn't make sense to pay 40 per cent interest on a credit card loan while earning 12 per cent returns on your investments.

 Before you start investing, you also need to get some other basics in place.
 First, make sure you buy a health cover for you and your family.
 Two, buy a term life insurance cover if you have financial dependents.
 Three, create a contingency fund that can cover your expenses of at least six months.
 These steps will ensure that no unforeseen event will derail your investment plan.